frangipane/reinforcement-learning/DQN/README.md

 ## Set up virtual environment

+Most of the deep learning framework and scientific computing libraries are already specified as dependencies in Spinning Up, so the environment files here (`Pipfile` and `environment.yml`) look lightweight because those deps are buried in the installation of Spinning Up.

+We use Spinning up's logger utilities.

 ### pre-reqs
 - `ffmpeg` for recording videos using the `Monitor` OpenAI gym wrapper: `brew install ffmpeg`
 - `openmpi` for Spinning Up: `brew install openmpi`